 She managed to recruit the support of the powerful clan of Bani Umayyah, to whom Othman had belonged.
-The ex-governors of Othman, who had been replaced by Imam Ali (A), also joined her and the ex-governor of Yemen provided her with the means of financing her war by giving her the treasure he had stolen from Yemen when he was deposed.
+Othman's ex-governors, who had been replaced by Imam Ali (A), also joined her and the ex-governor of Yemen provided her with the means of financing her war by giving her the treasure he had stolen from Yemen when he was deposed.
 Talha and Zubayr also joined her, in spite of their oath of allegiance to Imam Ali (A).
 A large number of aimless drifters were also paid to enlist in the army.

-The preparations of war having been completed, Ayesha's army proceeded to Basra.
-Before leaving, she had asked Umme Salma, a faithful widow of the Holy Prophet (S), to accompany her.
-Umme Salma had indignantly refused, reminding Ayesha that the Holy Prophet (S) had said that Imam Ali (A) was his successor and whoever disobeyed him, disobeyed the Holy Prophet (S) himself.
+After the preparations of war were completed, Ayesha's army proceeded to Basra.
+Before leaving, she had asked Umm-e-Salama, a faithful widow of the Holy Prophet (S), to accompany her.
+Umm-e-Salama had indignantly refused, reminding Ayesha that the Holy Prophet (S) had said that Imam Ali (A) was his successor and whoever disobeyed him, disobeyed the Holy Prophet (S) himself.
 She also reminded her of the time when he had addressed all his wives saying that the dogs of Hawab would bark at one of his wives, who would be part of a rebellious mob.
 She then warned Ayesha not to be fooled by the words of Talha and Zubayr who would only entangle her in wrong deeds.
 This advice had a sobering effect on Ayesha, who almost gave up her plan.
 However, her adopted son, Abdallah bin Zubayr, convinced her to go ahead.

-Ayesha mounted on a litter on the camel al-Askar, and marched from Mecca at the head of 1,000 men.
+Ayesha mounted on the camel al-Askar, and marched from Mecca at the head of 1,000 men.
 On her right was Talha and on her left, Zubayr.
 On their way many more joined them, swelling their numbers to 3,000.